opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 ## Feature score caching

 By default, the Feature Score Caching plugin calculates feature scores for both model inference and feature score logging.
-For example, if you write a query to rescore top 100 documents and return top 10 with feature scores, then the plugin will calculate the feature scores on the 100 documents for model inference, and then will calculate and log the scores for the top 10 documents.
+For example, if you write a query to rescore top 100 documents and return top 10 with feature scores, then the plugin calculates the feature scores on the top 100 documents for model inference and then calculates and logs the scores for the top 10 documents.

 The following query shows this behavior: